horizon-research/Efficient-Deep-Learning-for-Point-Clouds/PowerMeasurement/README.md

     ```
     $ nvpmodel -m 0
     ```
-## How to measure the power of execution time
+## How to measure the power of a model during its execution

 To recreate some of measurements in our paper, you can create two windows from your terminals.
 One is used to launch the network.
 While the network model is launched, use the second windows to measure the power consumption on TX2.
 For